 9. Artists need to suffer to create great art

 It’s widely believed that true inspiration comes from pain.
 Unfortunately, suffering alone is not a golden ticket to creating perfect art.
-On the contrary, if artists start to believe in this myth, they may isolate themselves and distant even more from their work.
+On the contrary, if artists start to believe in this myth, they may isolate themselves and distance themselves even more from their work.
 Inspiration can stem from many different emotions and experiences.
 Suffering is just one of them.

 10. Artists can only make it in places like Los Angeles or New York